 The formal signing counted with the virtual presence of the representatives of both Irish institutions and the intervention of Manuel Heitor, Minister of Science, Technology and Higher Education. and in Dublin the Minister of State for Higher Education Mary Mitchell O’Connor.

-These PhDs are part of the European network Regional University Network – European University (RUN-EU), led by the Polytechnic of Leiria.
+These PhDs are part of RUN-EU led by the Polytechnic of Leiria.
 This year will be created 10 vacancies for graduates of the Polytechnic of Leiria, covering a wide range of scientific fields.
-The PhD available will have a four years duration program, and students will spend, per year, six months in Ireland and six months in Portugal, couting with a co-supervisor of the Polytechnic de Leiria and a co-supervisor of AIT or LIT to develop the research program,.
+The PhD available will have a four years duration program, and students will spend, per year, six months in Ireland and six months in Portugal, counting with a co-supervisor of the Polytechnic de Leiria and a co-supervisor of AIT or LIT to develop the research programme.

-RUN-EU network will promote the future and advanced skills necessary for social transformation across the European Union.
-The institutions will develop several actions allowing students to attend difrent international programs.
+RUN-EU will promote the future and advanced skills necessary for social transformation across the European Union.
+The institutions will develop several actions allowing students to attend different international programmes.